Jackie-Zhu17/rcdm/README.md

 </h2>

-For a detailed simulation example for implementing the Random Covariance Dynamic Model (**RCDM**), see this <a href="https://dilernia.github.io/rcm/exampleSimulationRCM.html">link</a>.
+For a detailed simulation example for implementing the Random Covariance Dynamic Model (**RCDM**), see this.